hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 ## Namespace: Outputs

 The **output namespace** represents all of the outputs present within a [module](#namespace-module).
-This would be any outputs that would have been saved to state either as the result of a previous apply, or from the pre-plan refresh if their values were known at plan-time.
+Outputs are present in a state if they were saved during a previous apply, or if they were updated with known values during the pre-plan refresh.

 Note that this can be used to fetch both the outputs of the root module, and the outputs of any module in the state below the root, allowing one to see outputs